What is a Georgia Agricultural Products Dealer Bond?

 Before you can join this more than $160 million per year industry, you need to get licensed.
 And one of the most important requirements for which is a surety bond!

-In order to protect the farmers or the producers, all agricultural product dealers in Georgia are required to submit a surety bond along with their license application.
+To protect the farmers or the producers, all agricultural product dealers in Georgia are required to submit a surety bond along with their license application.

-Through the surety bond, the Department of Agriculture will be assured that the agricultural product dealer will be able to financially cover any losses that might happen in case the said dealer commits a misconduct.
+Through the surety bond, the Department of Agriculture will be assured that the agricultural product dealer will be able to financially cover any losses that might happen in case the said dealer commits misconduct.
 The misconduct includes the inability to pay the producer for the agricultural products bought.

 An agricultural product dealer is someone who: